sanu-coder/sanu-coder/README.md

 - 🌱 I’m currently learning nodejs, reactjs, dbms, Competitive Coding.
 - 👯 I’m looking to collaborate on Open Source
 - 🤔 I’m looking for help with Sql Documentation
-- 📫 How to reach me: https://twitter.com/SanyaRamchanda5
+- 📫 How to reach me:  Twitter : https://twitter.com/SanyaRamchanda5
 - 😄 Pronouns: She
 - ⚡ Fun fact: I always use to live in a world of imagination..
 -->